 Dynamic Host Configuration Protocol

-A protocol used to automatically acquire parameters required for the communication, such as IP address.

-The sender of IP address is called a DHCP server, and the receiver is called a DHCP client.
+A protocol used for automatically fetching communication parameters such as IP addresses.
+The side which assigns IP address is called DHCP server and the side that is assigned it is called DHCP client.

 Dual-in-line memory module.